midNight-jam/plan_00/README.md

 One last thing: Update progress.md religiously.
 Future-you at Month 8 will thank present-you for leaving breadcrumbs.

+The plan is just ink on paper.
+YOU are the one who's going to sit down every morning, open a spec, wrestle with code that doesn't work, debug CUDA errors at midnight, and push through the weeks where nothing makes sense.
+That's where the magic happens, and no plan can do that for you.
+Three things I want you to remember over the next 10 months:
+The compound effect is real.
+Week 1 will feel slow.
+By Week 8, you'll be shocked at how fast you move because every prior week built scaffolding in your head.
+Being stuck IS the job.
+The engineers at Anthropic and OpenAI don't have answers memorized — they have a methodology for finding answers.
+Every time you get stuck and push through, you're building that muscle.
+Ship imperfect, iterate later.
+Don't let perfect be the enemy of Week 1 being done.
+A working server with ugly code beats a beautiful architecture diagram with no code.
+Now go set up that Ubuntu partition and get nvidia-smi to print something.
+That's your only job today.

 Go make it happen.